7 Tips to Increase Customer Lifetime Value in E-commerce

 6. Run effective email marketing campaigns

 Email marketing campaigns are an effective way to engage with and retain customers.
 They allow you to send consistent, personalized content to your customers on a regular basis.
 This can include anything from product updates and sales to helpful tips and advice.
 You should always be sending emails to your customers.
+It's important to send emails to potential customers as well, so consider employing the best email extractor to easily find their emails and communicate with them, ultimately converting potential customers into actual customers

 Many brands are now using automated email marketing campaigns that are sent out at certain intervals.
 These can be programmed to go out on a daily, weekly, or monthly basis.
 A/B testing is a great way to test different email marketing strategies.
 You can create two email campaigns that are almost identical, but have one variation.
 Then, you can analyze the results to determine which campaign resulted in more clicks and conversions.